Data Protection Reading Time: 16 minutes

 • Endpoint Security Integration

 Organizations can improve authentication by integrating multi-factor authentication (MFA) with endpoint security solutions such as Microsoft Defender for Endpoint or CrowdStrike Falcon.
 This allows for the verification of access attempts based not only on user credentials but also on the security posture of the device.
-Before providing access, this entails assessing elements including device health, the availability of security software upgrades, and compliance with corporate security rules.
+Before providing access, this entails assessing elements, including device health, the availability of security software upgrades, and compliance with corporate security rules.

 • Contextual Authentication Policies

-To customize MFA requirements depending on certain factors like user roles, the sensitivity of the data being accessed, or the location from which access is sought, we suggest enterprises to create contextual authentication rules.
+To customize MFA requirements depending on certain factors like user roles, the sensitivity of the data being accessed, or the location from which access is sought, we suggest enterprises create contextual authentication rules.
 With less user friction in everyday circumstances, our modular approach guarantees that stronger authentication mechanisms are deployed when they are most needed.

 • Continuous Monitoring and Response